atrac17/Toaplan2/README.md

 - Reference TP-023 schematics and compare variations with TP-024 PCB
 - Verify clock domains for TP-024
+- Update to precision clocking for 96Mhz
-- Audio drift; occurs on TP-024 and TP-033 (Reference clk implementation)
+- Audio drift; occurs on TP-024 and TP-033 (verify int on YM2151)
+- ~~Analog screen flip cuts one row of pixels~~
 - ~~Sprite flicker on left side TP-024~~  <br><br>
 - **Please do not report issues at this time, this FPGA implementation is in an alpha state.**